-As described in Section 3 of this report, Freedom did not employ, nor was it required to employ, any leak detection system for the tanks located at the site.
+As described in the Technical Analysis, Freedom did not employ, nor was it required to employ, any leak detection system for the tanks located at the site.
 Section 10.3 of the Rule explicitly requires the owner to ensure that regulated AST systems are monitored for leak detection at least once per calendar month, using a method or combination of methods that are capable of detecting a release from any portion of the AST.
-The leak detection method must be installed and operated in accordance with applicable manufacturer's specifications including routine maintenance.321 The owner must ensure that the area beneath the tank bottom is monitored for leakage by visual, mechanical or electronic leak detection methods.322 Visual testing is an acceptable form of leak detection for regulated ASTs so long as the entire area of concern and its secondary containment is readily accessible for view and properly illuminated by natural or artificial light.323
+The leak detection method must be installed and operated in accordance with applicable manufacturer's specifications including routine maintenance.299 The owner must ensure that the area beneath the tank bottom is monitored for leakage by visual, mechanical or electronic leak detection methods.300 Visual testing is an acceptable form of leak detection for regulated ASTs so long as the entire area of concern and its secondary containment is readily accessible for view and properly illuminated by natural or artificial light.301

-CSB found that the poor condition of the secondary containment surrounding the tanks allowed tank contents to flow directly into the Elk River.
+CSB found that the poor condition of the secondary containment surrounding the MCHM tanks allowed tank contents to flow directly into the Elk River.
 Freedom was aware of the defective nature of the secondary containment prior to the incident and had even received an estimate to repair the structure.
 However, it did not perform any repairs prior to the incident.
 The secondary containment requirements in the Rule address these issues.
-All regulated ASTs must have a secondary containment system that collects and contains an unintentional release from an AST and its ancillary equipment up to the first point of isolation.
-324 Further, all secondary containment must be compatible with all substance(s) stored within the containment structure.
-325 Owners would be required to maintain secondary containment in accordance with nationally recognized standards.
-Additionally, the Rule places the burden on the owner to notify WVDEP and take immediate action to remove substances from the AST systems if secondary containment for a Level 1 AST is found to be defective and the structure is not repairable within 72 hours.
-326 This provision could be a valuable tool in achieving compliance.
+All regulated ASTs must have a secondary containment system that collects and contains an unintentional release from an AST and its ancillary equipment up to the first point of isolation.302 Further, all secondary containment must be compatible with all substance(s) stored within the containment structure.303 Owners would be required to maintain secondary containment in accordance with nationally recognized standards.
+Additionally, the Rule places the burden on the owner to notify inspection under 47-62 will be in compliance with 47-63 until the next owner certified inspection is required to be completed before January 1, 2018.